My Calf Started Hurting Out Of Nowhere

-Get your magnesium levels up, as directed on the link at the bottom of the above page.
+Get your magnesium levels up, as directed

 2. Ice.
 A lot.
 Ice Dip the whole lower leg in a 5 gallon bucket as direct on the How To Reduce Inflammation

 3. Massage.
 With hand or other tool, start rubbing the calf.
 Do that for a few minutes, then start digging in and finding the hot spots/hard muscle spots.
-Don't hurt your self, but start pestering them, picking them apart, ho9lding constant tension, etc. Explore, and learn.
+Don't hurt your self, but start pestering them, picking them apart, holding constant tension, etc. Explore, and learn.